mmnaseri/nordvpn-reconnect/README.md

 either be executed as root, or ask someone else who is to do the dirty work.
 That's why this script comes with a sister: `nordvpnd-killer.sh`.

+#### Killing the NordVPN Daemon

 If you drop a file at `/tmp/nordvpnd-killer.ask` it will try to kill the service for you.
 The idea is that you run the original script as your own user, and the other script as root, to have the least amount of privilege handed to this script.
+The location of this file can be modified by setting the `NORDVPN_KILLER_REQUEST_FILE` environment variable.

 ### Using as a daemon